xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

 .. note::

    This offset value changes when V beam size changes.
 Therefore, it makes sense to do this "calibration" of finding offset value after all the Low Dose area conditions are set and fixed.
+With the "good" offset value that gives good results, the program works very reliably, if the V beam doesn't change.
+For example, on our Krios, the V beam (called Low Dose area V) illumination area stays the same, the script works very well.

 .. code-block:: ruby